 How to Identify a Single-Family with ADU vs. Two-Family Property

-The presence of an additional living unit can complicate the appraisal process.
+The presence of an additional living unit can add value to your property but it can also complicate the appraisal process.
 It may make it difficult for you, the appraiser, to know how to classify the subject property.
 How do you know whether you’re dealing with an accessory dwelling unit (ADU) or a second unit?
-Use this guide to help you identify a single-family with ADU vs. two-family property.
+Learn more about this topic, from the ADU meaning to how to identify a single-family with ADU vs. two-family property.

 Per Fannie Mae, the ADU must provide for living, sleeping, cooking, and bathroom facilities and must be on the same parcel as the primary one-unit dwelling.
 An ADU typically does not have its own postal address or utilities meter.